The Institute of Indian Foundrymen

 *** India: Melting scrap prices inch down by INR 200/t d-o-d in Alang

-*** India: BigMint's ferrous scrap index falls by INR 100/t amid soft trades
+*** India: BigMint's ferrous scrap index falls by INR 200/t amid dull trade sentiment

-*** India: Ferro silicon prices steady amid normal market operations
+*** India: Ferro chrome prices dip amid sustained market resistance

 Raw Material News